eldstal/uware/README.md

 ```

 Some copy-and-paste input mappers for various languages will be available in `utils/`.
+Note that "keyboard" has no analog axes, It's only really useful for debugging.
+Don't worry about supporting "keyboard" controllers without analog axes in your games.
+The "console" is a set of keymappings for administration.

 ## Game execution
 The `run` program in your game directory is invoked in the game directory by the launcher.